 Where to Eat

-The Penny Farthing pub in Timberland is re-opening!
+The Penny Farthing pub in Timberland has re-opened!!
 And everyone is spreading the word so we can support our local pub.
 I have many lovely memories of the pub and it has been sorely missed during its closure.
-Best of luck to the new owners – and watch this space for more information.
+Food is great down there especially on ‘Steak Night’ on Wednesday nights!

 Places to eat in Woodhall Spa

-The Petwood is my favourite!
-Lovely lunches, wonderful afternoon teas and a great historic atmosphere!
+The Petwood Hotel is one of my favourites.
+Old-fashioned in many ways but the history of it makes it well worth boing to.
+Nice lunches and afternoon teas and a great historic atmosphere.
 Made famous as an Officer’s Mess in the Second World War for the 617 Dambuster Squadron, many people don’t realise that it also served as a hospital in the First World War too.
 Visit the Squadron Bar –not to be missed!
 You might even meet a ghost or two!
 It’s a charming timbered hotel which you see as you drive up the drive set in lovely well-kept gardens where you can eat in the summer.

 I like the Abbey Lodge which is just out of Woodhall towards Tattershall.
-It’s a pub, a bit old-fashioned with patterned carpets etc, but I think there’s something nice about that.
+It’s a pub, a bit old-fashioned but I think there’s something nice about that.
 Food’s good too!

 The Teahouse in the Woods is really nice now too– it’s near the Kinema in the Woods and the old Spa.